BonsaiDen/JavaScript-Garden/doc/timeouts.md

     function foo() {}
     var id = setTimeout(foo, 1000); // returns a Number > 0

-When `setTimeout` gets called, it will return the ID of the timeout, and schedule `foo` to run in **approximately** one thousand milliseconds in the future.
+When `setTimeout` gets called, it will return the ID of the timeout and schedule `foo` to run in **approximately** one thousand milliseconds in the future.
-`foo` will then executed exactly once.
+`foo` will then executed exactly **once**.

-Depending on the timer resolution of the JavaScript engine running  the code, and the fact that JavaScript is single threaded and other code that gets executed might block the thread, it's by no means a safe bet that one will get the exact timeout they specified when calling `setTimeout`.
+Depending on the timer resolution of the JavaScript engine that is running the code, as well as the fact that JavaScript is single threaded and other code that gets executed might block the thread, it is by no means a safe bet that one will get the exact timeout they specified when calling `setTimeout`.

-The function that was passed as the first parameter will get called by the global object, that means that [this](#this) inside the called function refers to that object.
+The function that was passed as the first parameter will get called by the global object, that means that [this](#this) inside the called function refers to that very object.

     function Foo() {
         this.value = 42;